 - Additional clinical trials of new drug therapies

-- Psychosocial individual counseling and information sessions
+- Individual psychosocial counseling and information sessions

 When you request an appointment, we will send you a questionnaire, which you'll need to complete and return.
-Within three days of receiving your completed questionnaire we will contact you to arrange a first meeting.
+Within three days of receiving your completed questionnaire we will contact you to arrange a first appointment.

 Please bring all relevant medical information with you to your first appointment.
 This includes any previous medical reports, X-rays and MRI scans.